 Use the Speed Square to measure your desired pitch of the porch roof, measuring down from the roof ledger board.
 A standard is 1:6, or dropping 4 inches for every 24 inches of horizontal run.
 With the circular saw, cut down and then notch the tops of the two-by-twelves to accept a two-by-ten header board (or 1 1/2-inch deep by 9 1/2-inches high).
 Screw the header beam in place with lag screws.

-Cut the ends of the two-by-sixes to the correct angle, so that they seat in the rafter hangers and then angle down to the header beam.
+Cut the ends of the two-by-sixes to the correct angle, so that they seat in the rafter hangers and then angle down to and extend past the header beam to create a slight overhang.
 Nail the rafters into place in the hangers.
 Toenail the rafters to the beam.

 Attach Sheathing and Shingles